 Introduction 3

-Plain Language
+Plain Language 3

 Stop Health Care Fraud!
 3

-Discrimination is Against the Law 4
+Discrimination is Against the Law

 Preventing Medical Mistakes 4

-FEHB Facts 7
+FEHB Facts

-Coverage information 7

-No pre-existing condition limitation 7

-Minimum essential coverage (MEC) 7

-Minimum value standard

-• Where you can get information about enrolling in the FEHB Program

-Types of coverage available for you and your family

-Family Member Coverage

-Children's Equity Act

-When benefits and premiums start

-When you retire

-When you lose benefits

-When FEHB coverage ends

-Upon divorce

-Temporary Continuation of Coverage (TCC)

-Finding replacement coverage

-Health Insurance Marketplace
+Coverage information No pre-existing condition limitation Minimum essential coverage (MEC) Minimum value standard Where you can get information about enrolling in the FEHB Program Types of coverage available for you and your family Family member coverage Children's Equity Act When benefits and premiums start When you retire When you lose benefits When FEHB coverage ends Upon divorce Temporary Continuation of Coverage (TCC) Converting to individual coverage Health Insurance Marketplace

 Section 1.
-How this plan works

-General features of our High and Standard Options

-We have a Preferred Provider Organization (PPO)

-How we pay providers

-Your rights and responsibilities

-Your medical and claims records are confidential
+How this plan works General features of our High and Standard Options We have a Preferred Provider Organization (PPO) How we pay providers Your rights and responsibilities Your medical and claims records are confidential

 Section 2.
-Changes for 2017
+Changes for 2018

-Changes to both our High and Standard Options

-Changes to our High Option Only

-Changes to our Standard Option Only

-Clarifications

 Section 3.
-How you get care

-Identification cards

-Where you get covered care 14

-Covered providers 14

-Covered facilities 15

-Transitional care 16

-If you are hospitalized when your enrollment begins 16

-You need prior Plan approval for certain services 16

-Inpatient hospital admission 16

-Other services

-Radiology/Imaging procedures 18

-Applied Behavior Analysis (ABA) therapy 18

-How to request precertification for an admission or get prior authorization for Other services

-Non-urgent care claims

-• Urgent care claims

-Concurrent care claims

-Emergency inpatient admission 19
+How you get care Identification cards Where you get covered care Covered providers Covered facilities Transitional care If you are hospitalized when your enrollment begins You need prior Plan approval for certain services Inpatient hospital admission Other services Radiology/imaging procedures Applied Behavior Analysis (ABA) therapy How to request precertification for an admission or get prior authorization for Other services Non-urgent care claims Urgent care claims Concurrent care claims Emergency inpatient admission

-Maternity care 19

-If your hospital stay needs to be extended
+Maternity careIf your hospital stay needs to be extended

-If your treatment needs to be extended
+If your treatment needs to be extended 21

 If you disagree with our pre-service claim decision

-To reconsider a non-urgent care claim.

-To reconsider an urgent care claim
+To reconsider a non-urgent care claim To reconsider an urgent care claim

 To file an appeal with OPM

 Section 4.
-Your costs for covered services
+Your costs for covered services 23

 Cost-sharing

+Copayment

-Copayment Deductible
+Deductible

 Coinsurance

 If your provider routinely waives your cost

 Waivers

 Differences between our allowance and the bill

-Your catastrophic protection out-of-pocket maximum for deductibles, coinsurance, and copayments

 Carryover

 If we overpay you

 When Government facilities bill us

 Section 5.
 Benefits

-High and Standard Option Benefits
+High and Standard Option Benefits 28

-Non-FEHB benefits available to Plan members
+Non-FEHB benefits available to Plan members.

-Section 6.
-General exclusions - Services, drugs and supplies we don't cover
+Section 6 General exclusions - services, drugs and supplies we don't cover 90

-Section 7.
-Filing a claim for covered services 86
+Filing a claim for covered services.

-Section 8.
-The disputed claims process 88
+The disputed claims process

 Section 9.
-Coordinating benefits with Medicare and other coverage 90
+Coordinating benefits with Medicare and other coverage

-When you have other health coverage 90
+When you have other health coverage

-TRICARE and CHAMPVA 90

-Workers' Compensation 90
+Workers' Compensation

-Medicaid 90
+Medicaid

-When other Government agencies are responsible for your care 90
+When other Government agencies are responsible for your care

-When others are responsible for injuries 91
+When others are responsible for injuries

 When you have Federal Employees Dental and Vision Insurance Plan (FEDVIP)

 Clinical Trials

 When you have Medicare

-What is Medicare?

-Should I enroll in Medicare?
+What is Medicare?Should I enroll in Medicare?

-The Original Medicare Plan (Part A or Part B)
+The Original Medicare Plan (Part A or Part B).

 Tell us about your Medicare coverage

 Private Contract with your physician

 Medicare Advantage (Part C)

-Medicare prescription drug coverage (Part D)
+Medicare prescription drug coverage (Part D) 101

-When you are age 65 and over and do not have Medicare
+When you are age 65 or over and do not have Medicare

-When you have the original Medicare Plan (Part A, Part B, or both)
+When you have the Original Medicare Plan (Part A, Part B, or both)

-Section 10.
-Definitions of terms we use in this brochure
+Section 10 Definitions of terms we use in this brochure 105

-Section 10.
-Definitions of terms we use in this ordentite
+Section 11 .
+Other Federal Programs 111

 The Federal Flexible Spending Account Program - FSAFEDS

 The Federal Employees Dental and Vision Insurance Program - FEDVIP

+The Federal Long Term Care Insurance Program - FLTCIP

-The Federal Employees Dental and Vision Insurance Program - FEDVIP
+The Federal Employees' Group Life Insurance Program - FEGLI

-Summary of benefits for the High Option of the SAMBA Health Benefit Plan - 2017
+of benefits for the High Option of the SAMBA Health Benefit Plan - 2018

-Summary of benefits for the Standard Option of the SAMBA Health Benefit Plan - 2017
+Summary of benefits for the Standard Option of the SAMBA Health Benefit Plan - 2018 117

-2017 Rate Information for the SAMBA Health Benefit Plan 110
+2018 Rate Information for the SAMBA Health Benefit Plan 118